-If you lived in Lebanon instead of United States, you would:
+If you moved to Lebanon from the United States, you would:

 MAKE 70.1% LESS MONEY EVERY YEAR